Homes for a brighter future in Basingstoke

 The vision for the site

-- In Spring 2021, we’ll be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.
+- In Summer 2021, we’ll be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.

 - This supported living service is designed to save lives.
 It will help homeless people on their journey away from the streets and into independent living with 24-hour tailored support for residents.